fab-pie/mnist_mlp_cnn/README.md

 - Keep in repo (simple, but increases repo size).
 - Use Git LFS for large binaries.
 - Host weights externally (e.g., cloud storage or GitHub Releases) and fetch them at runtime.

-If you want, I can add a minimal `.gitignore` and a Git LFS setup to keep the repository lightweight.

 ## Troubleshooting